CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 Each time you successfully remember a word, promote it to a longer review frequency.
 If you struggle with a word you previously mastered, demote it.

 Some people use a deck of cards, one card per word, longhand on one side and shorthand on the other.
+Record the date each time you remember the word, and sort cards according to the next review date.

 Leitner Box is a famous system for managing repetition using cards.
 Apps such as Anki have virtual cards and keep track of which words should be repeated and how often.
 There might even be a shared deck for your system.
-I find the physical cards use too much paper and are hard to carry.
-It takes too long to scan and enter each word for a computer version.
-(I used a program similar to Anki to study music vocabulary, which was text-only and easy to enter.
-I got 100% on that section of the exam.)

-See the Accordion Fold Method (below) for my favourite method for practicing both reading and writing lists of words.
+See the Accordion Fold Method (below) for my favourite method for practicing both reading and writing lists of words, which takes less time to set up than either of the above methods.

-www.quertysteno.com has a randomize function.
+www.quertysteno.com has a randomize function, but it only works in one direction and has no way to check your work.
 I'm sure there's a way to use it and NotePad for spaced repetition.

 ### Accordion Fold Method for Word Lists